 Cardiovascular Surgical Research

-- Surgeons and cardiologists in THI's Center for Cardiac Support continued their leadership in the use of left ventricular assist devices (LVADs) for support of patients with severe heart failure.
-In 2014, 75 patients received LVADs under the direction of Dr. O. H. "Bud" Frazier, Dr. William E. Cohn, and Dr. Hari R. Mallidi.
-Dr. Frazier has now implanted more than 1,000 assist devices in humans with heart failure.
-The HeartWare LVAD recently received FDA approval as a bridge to transplantation, providing an additional option for patients requiring LVAD support.
+In 2014, 77 patients received LVADs under the direction of Drs.
+O. H. Frazier, William E. Cohn, and Steven K. Singh.
+Dr. Frazier has now implanted more than 1,000 assist devices in patients with severe heart failure.
+The HeartWare LVAD is the most recent to receive FDA approval as a bridge to transplantation, thus providing an additional option for patients requiring LVAD support.
 Destination therapy studies of the HeartWare LVAD for patients who are not approved for heart transplantation are still ongoing.
-Of note, Dr. Frazier and his team were instrumental in developing the HeartWare pump.
-In fact, every cardiac assist device currently in clinical use world-wide was either developed by or received initial developmental support from these researchers.
-Almost 200 patients with assist devices are actively followed up at St. Luke’s and in the Heart & Lung Treatment Center.
+Of note, Dr. Frazier and his team were instrumental in the development of the HeartWare device.
+In fact, every cardiac assist device currently in clinical use world-wide was either developed by or received initial developmental support from Dr. Frazier at THI.
+Over 200 patients with assist devices are actively followed up at St. Luke’s and in the Heart & Lung Treatment Center.

 THI’s Adult Cardiac Surgery Department, under the direction of Dr. Joseph Coselli, continues to perform innovative clinical studies for severe, life-threatening heart conditions.